Jchavezsaab/hard-label-dnn-extraction/sign_recovery/README.md

 ```
 This performs the recovery of signs using only blackbox functionality, but does assume that perfect signatures are provided beforehand.
 It is only feasible for
 relatively small networks (the default for `--model` is `unitary_32_8x4_4_float64`).
 Both `--layer` and `--neuron` admit a single number or comma-separated
 numbers or ranges (e.g. `--neuron 1,2,5-7`).
-The `--j` flags allows one to launch the recovery for different networks with concurrent threads (default is 1).
+The `--j` flags allows one to launch the recovery for different neurons with concurrent threads (default is 1).

 ## Replicating our results